This privacy notice is intended to give anyone information about how we use and look after information about you, or that could identify you.

 - We are a public authority under the Freedom of Information Act 2000 (the FOI Act).
 We will not release information we hold about you to other people under this Act.
-This is because the Data Protection Act 1998 says we cannot release any information we obtain about a complaint unless we need to do so to carry out our work.
+This is because we cannot release any information we obtain about a complaint unless we need to do so to carry out our work.

 How to contact us

-- For more information about your rights under the Freedom of Information Act 2000 and the Data Protection Act 1998, see the Information Commissioner's website at www.ico.org.uk.
+For more information about your rights under the Freedom of Information Act 2000 and the General Data Protection Regulation, see the Information Commissioner's website at www.ico.org.uk

 - If you want to make a request for information, please contact: firstname.lastname@example.org

 - Our publication scheme gives details of all the information we make freely available to the public.
 It includes our records management policy and casework retention schedule.